lueschem/edi-var/README.md

 The edi configuration contained in this repository can be used to generate the following artifacts:

-* A **minimal** (e.g. no display, no sound) Debian bullseye arm64 (64bit) image suitable for the Variscite var-som-mx8m-nano.
+* A **minimal** (e.g. no display, no sound) Debian bookworm arm64 (64bit) image suitable for the Variscite var-som-mx8m-nano.
 * A matching Mender update artifacts for the above configuration.
-* An amd64/arm64 based LXD container with a pre-installed cross development toolchain for C and C++.
+* An LXD container with a pre-installed cross development toolchain for C and C++.

 ## Important Note

-Please note that image generation operations require superuser privileges and therefore you can easily break your host operating system.
-Therefore make sure that you have a backup copy of your data.
+Please note that image generation operations require superuser privileges, and therefore you can easily break your host operating system.
+Therefore, make sure that you have a backup copy of your data.

 ## Basic Usage